formsandflows/PACo/README.md

 Creating quality and meaningful canvas components is one of the goals of PACo.

-PACo consists of:
+**PACo** is added with a Power Platform solution (managed or unmanaged) which consists of the objects:
-* the component library **PACo** containing all canvas components.
+* The component library **PACo** containing all canvas components.
-* the canvas app **[PACo Examples](https://www.formsandflows.nl/redirects/paco-github-paco-examples)** which contains a screen for each canvas component or set of related canvas components.
+* The canvas app **[PACo Examples](https://www.formsandflows.nl/redirects/paco-github-paco-examples)** which contains a screen for each canvas component or set of related canvas components.
 This canvas app makes it easy to experiment with the canvas components and so better understand them.
-* the canvas app **[PACoCo](https://www.formsandflows.nl/redirects/paco-github-pacoco)** which is a responsive canvas app to demonstrate how several canvas components work together.
+* The canvas app **[PACoCo](https://www.formsandflows.nl/redirects/paco-github-pacoco)** which is a responsive canvas app to demonstrate how several canvas components work together.
 A screenshot of the home screen is shown above.

 Each canvas component has a documentation page which can be found in the folder "Canvas components".

-General documentation can be found [here](https://www.formsandflows.nl/redirects/paco-github-documentation).
+Links to general documentation can be found [here](https://www.formsandflows.nl/redirects/paco-github-documentation).

 ## Feature request
 You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-feature-request) page to submit a feature request for: